jaeyk/comp_thinking_social_science/docs/index.md

 By appointment with ...

-### Slack & bCourses
+### Slack & GitHub

-- We will [Slack](https://slack.com/) for communication (announcements and questions) and bCourses for turning in assignments.
+- [Slack](https://slack.com/) for communication (announcements and questions).
 You should ask questions about class material and assignments through the Slack channels so that everyone can benefit from the discussion.
 We encourage you to respond to each other’s questions as well.

-- All course materials will be posted on GitHub at https://github.com/jaeyk/PS239T, including class notes, code demonstrations, sample data, and assignments.
+- [GitHub](https://github.com/) for everything else, including turning in assignments (except final project proposals, which will be submitted to Slack).
 Students are required to use GitHub for their final projects, which will be publicly available, unless they have special considerations (e.g. proprietary data).
+All course materials will be posted on GitHub at https://github.com/jaeyk/PS239T, including class notes, code demonstrations, sample data, and assignments.

 ### Accessibility